groupdocs-redaction/GroupDocs.Redaction-for-Java/Docs/content/redaction/java/developer-guide/basic-usage/image-redactions.md

 finally { redactor.close(); }
 ```

-If the redaction cannot be applied to this type of files, e.g. MS Word document, *RedactorChangeLog.Status* will be *RedactionStatus.Skipped*.
+If the redaction cannot be applied to this type of files, e.g. MS Word document, *RedactorChangeLog.getStatus()* will be *RedactionStatus.Skipped*.

-### Clear image metadata
+### Clean image metadata

 GroupDocs.Redaction for Java allows you to change image metadata (e.g. edit EXIF data of an image or act as an "EXIF eraser").